LAMPEngineer/ConsumeRESTfulAPIs/README.md

 # Built

-App is build on core PHP 7.2.5, no data base and no any third party tools has been used.
+App is built on core PHP 7.2.5, no data base and no any third party tools has been used.